Lies of P: Sales

 Following its release, Lies of P was the sixth-best-selling game on the Steam digital store.
 In the United Kingdom, it was the third-best-selling game in physical sales chart in its opening weekend.
 In September 2023, the game was the ninth-most-downloaded PlayStation 5 game in both North America and Europe.
 In October, it dropped to fifteenth and nineteenth in these regions, respectively.
 Within that same month, Lies of P sales reached 1 million units.
 In March 2024, the developers stated that the game had accumulated 7 million players.
 Total sales were announced to be over 3 million in June 2025.
+As of March 2026, Lies of P has sold over 4 million units worldwide.

 Accolades

 Prior to its release, Lies of P earned several awards at Gamescom.
 Following its release, the game received nominations for its visuals at both the Golden Joystick Awards and The Game Awards, the latter also recognizing it in the Best Role Playing Game category.
 Furthermore, its visuals garnered an honorable mention at the Game Developers Choice Awards.
 Lies of P appeared on numerous lists of the top video games of 2023, (Note: Attributed to multiple references:) being ranked in sixth place by The Washington Post and ninth place by Vulture.